nathanjchan/ice-on-mars/README.md

 # Ice on Mars
 ## Intro
- Identifying water ice on Mars using radargrams for machine learning
+Identifying water ice on Mars using radargrams and machine learning